Enpowered’s Services for the CalSHAPE Ventilation and Plumbing Programs

-Reopening schools safely through AB-841 and the School Reopening Ventilation and Energy Efficiency Verification and Repair (SRVEVR) Program
+Reopening schools safely through AB-841 and the California Schools Healthy Air, Plumbing and Energy (CalSHAPE) Ventilation Program.

-Grant Applications being accepted April 1st.
+Grant Applications being accepted soon.
 Enroll with Enpowered for early application submissions, no-risk services, and receive an additional No-Cost Energy Review.

 Enroll Now for No-Risk Comprehensive Services